wallarm/product-documentation/docs/2.14/waf-installation/nginx/dynamic-module.md

 To run postanalytics and process the requests on the same server, the following packages are required:

 * `nginx-module-wallarm` for the NGINX-Wallarm module
-* `wallarm-node` for the postanalytics module, Tarantool database and additional NGINX-Wallarm packages
+* `wallarm-node` for the postanalytics module, Tarantool database, and additional NGINX-Wallarm packages

 --8<-- "../include/waf/installation/nginx-postanalytics.md"